Otto Wessling: Defense of the Reich and death

-On 11 April, the USAAF attacked the German aircraft industry in Oschersleben, Bernburg, Sorau, Cottbus and Arnimswalde, present-day Goleniów, with 917 heavy bombers escorted by 819 fighter aircraft.
+On 11 April, the USAAF attacked the German aircraft industry in Oschersleben, Bernburg, Sorau, Cottbus and Arnimswalde, present-day Załom (eastern part of Szczecin, Poland), with 917 heavy bombers escorted by 819 fighter aircraft.
 The Gruppe was scrambled at 10:05 with the order to unite with other Luftwaffe units of the 1.
 Jagd Division (1st Fighter Division) and 3.
 Jagd Division (3rd Fighter Division) over the Brocken.
 Between 10:00 and 10:30, the Luftwaffe fighters intercepted the USAAF bombers between Braunschweig and Halberstadt.
 During this aerial battle, Wessling claimed two bombers shot down.
 Following this mission, the Luftwaffe fighters were refueled and rearmed and were scrambled a second time at 12:40.
 The returning bombers were intercepted south of Rostock.
 During this combat mission, Wessling was credited with a B-17 bomber shot down, his 80th aerial victory in total.
 Two days later, the USAAF Eighth Air Force attacked the ball-bearing factories of Schweinfurt, the Messerschmitt factory at Augsburg, the Dornier factory at Oberpfaffenhofen and the Luftwaffe Lechfeld Airfield.
 IV.
 Gruppe attacked the third wave of bombers near Aschaffenburg in a frontal attack.
 During this attack, Wessling shot down a B-17 bomber.

 On 15 April, General der Jagdflieger Adolf Galland visited IV.
 Gruppe at Salzwedel and announced that the Gruppe was to be converted to a Sturmgruppe following the example of Sturmstaffel 1.
 In consequence, the Sturmgruppe was placed under the command of Hauptmann Wilhelm Moritz and 11.
 Staffel was to be merged with the experimental Sturmstaffel 1 and renamed to 11.
 Sturmstaffel.
 Three days later, the USAAF Eighth Air Force headed for industrial targets near Berlin.
 The USAAF 3rd Bombardment Division was intercepted in the area of Rathenow and Nauen.
 During the course of a 20 minute aerial battle, Wessling claimed two B-17 bombers shot down, his last claims.

 The USAAF Eighth Air Force attacked the German aircraft manufacturing and aircraft engine industry as well as various Luftwaffe airfields in Westphalia and Hesse on 19 April.
 IV.
 Gruppe took off at 09:30 and met up with the other two Gruppen of JG 3 near Göttingen and Kassel.
 That day, Wessling was killed in action when his Bf 109 G-6 (Werknummer 412052) was shot down in aerial combat near Eschwege.
 He had managed to make an emergency landing and had just escaped from his burning aircraft when he was shot by strafing P-51 fighters.
 He was succeeded by Leutnant Werner Gerth as commander of the recently formed 11.
 Sturmstaffel.
 On 20 July 1944, Wessling was posthumously awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub), the 530th soldier or officer of the Wehrmacht to receive this award.
 Wessling was also posthumously promoted Hauptmann (captain) of the Reserves.